bgd-labs/aave-proposals/src/20230907_AaveV3_Multi_FreezeStewards/FreezeStewards.md

 ---

 ## Simple Summary
-As the Aave V3 Ethereum market already has a freezing steward, which allows the emergency admin to freeze reserves, this AIP aims to synchronize the behavior by doing the same across networks.
+As the Aave V3 Ethereum pool already has a freezing steward, which allows the emergency admin to freeze reserves, this AIP aims to synchronize the behavior by doing the same across networks.

 ## Motivation
 In order to maintain security across Aave V3 deployments, it's essential to maintain up-to-date preventative functionality on all networks.